 The Football Bowl Subdivision Standings rank the teams within their Conferences, complete with our Power Ratings.

 News and Notes highlights the superlatives, last week’s upsets, and notable performances.
+Two new pages (PDF edition only) give insight into information against the spread to assist in making weekly picks.

 We like to have some fun too.
 We include features like “The 1990s Revisited” to see how changes in college football affected the final rankings.
 Kickoff Trivia gives readers a chance to flex their mental muscle and show us their knowledge of the game and history.
 Look back in time with a quick statistical snapshot of the past and see if you remember where you were when…